 When an employee leaves your company, it's crucial to remove their access to systems and data.
 This is similar to collecting keys and access cards when an employee leaves an office.
 One way to make the process easier is to create an access revocation checklist.
 This checklist should include all the systems, applications, and data repositories that departing employees have access to.
 As soon as an employee's departure is confirmed, systematically go through this checklist to disable or change their access credentials.
 For example, if your business uses cloud-based services like Microsoft 365 or Google Workspace, you can easily revoke access by deactivating their user accounts.
 Additionally, update password protocols to ensure that former employees cannot use their old passwords to gain unauthorized access.

 Cybersecurity is an ongoing process.
-By implementing these practices, you'll significantly enhance your SMB's security and safeguard your business in the digital age.
+By implementing these practices, you'll significantly enhance your security and safeguard your business in the digital age.

-GoTo Resolve’s all-in-one IT management and support solution helps mitigate the risk of cyber threats for small businesses and allows agents to protect and secure IT assets without disrupting end users.
+GoTo Resolve’s all-in-one IT management and support solution helps mitigate the risk of cyber threats for scaling businesses and allows agents to protect and secure IT assets without disrupting end users.
 It proactively detects and automatically schedules needed patches across servers and workstations as well as monitors and manages antivirus software from a single dashboard.
-With our industry-leading security model, your small business can confidently meet its cybersecurity requirements.
+With our industry-leading security model, your growing business can confidently meet its cybersecurity requirements.